Ready in 20 minutes, Linguini with Swiss Chard is an economical, quick-to-fix recipe, filled with flavorful foods that deliver health benefits galore!

 Though your biceps won’t explode when you down a can of spinach, dark green, leafy vegetables are nearly superheroes.

+The benefits of vegetables.
 Their protection becomes our protection

 Phytochemicals protect plants from their enemies.
 When we eat them we absorb the compounds that strengthen our cells to fight off our enemies: heart disease, stroke, brain deterioration, diabetes, and certain cancers.